CSCI-5980-Spring-2026/Assignments/Assignment-3/README.md

 To complete the assignment, you will need to:

 - Add embedded texture support to the offline asset conditioner.
 (2)
+- For the texture path that is written to the material file and used to generate the texture GUID, you can generate this by appending `:texture` to the mesh name (asset path).
+This works because the texture is not actually stored as a separate file.
 - Add code to `MainLoopTest` to resolve the cross-reference between the ogre mesh and material.
 (1)

 Note that this task is intentionally less structured than the previous parts of the assignment, and it will likely require consulting the online documentation for assimp.
 AI tools can also be very useful in explaining how embedded textures are represented in the import library's data structures.